kiayi129/pet-adoption-system/README.md

-🐾 Pet Adoption System
+## 🐾 Pet Adoption System

-A web platform for users to adopt pets online and for admins to manage listings, making pet adoption simple and accessible for everyone.
+The Pet Adoption System is a comprehensive web platform that allows users to adopt pets online while providing administrators with tools to efficiently manage pet listings and adoption requests.
+This system is designed to simplify the pet adoption process, ensuring accessibility, transparency, and ease of use for both adopters and administrators.

-🛠 Tech Stack
+## 🛠 Tech Stack

 PHP | MySQL | HTML | CSS | JavaScript | Bootstrap

+PHP & MySQL: Handles server-side logic, database operations, and user authentication.

+HTML, CSS & Bootstrap: Creates responsive, modern, and user-friendly interfaces.

+JavaScript: Enhances front-end interactivity and dynamic content display.

-👥 Team Members
+## 👥 Team Members

 Daniel Poh